fbpx

 Conclusion and Future Directions for Psychedelic Therapy in Treating Personality Disorders

-More research is needed to understand the safety and benefits of this therapy.
-Studies should look into long-term side effects and dosage strategies for each individual patient.
+However, more research is required to understand the safety and benefits of this therapy.
+Long-term side effects should be studied, as well as dosage strategies for individual patients.

 Frequently Asked Questions